umarhassan-mitodl/sts.009-spring-2012/content/pages/readings.md

 Chapter 4 in \[Bowler\]. pp. 134–40.

-Vestiges, available online at: [Project Gutenberg](http://www.gutenberg.org/dirs/etext04/vstc10h.htm) \[Dip in here and there, to get a feel for the text; don't try to read it all!\]
+Vestiges, available online at: {{% resource_link "bc7112fd-a41e-451f-aef0-bb8cff59fc97" "Project Gutenberg" %}} \[Dip in here and there, to get a feel for the text; don't try to read it all!\]

 {{< tdclose >}}